Scaling Agents for Computer Use: Experiments and Analysis

 \subsection{How do behavior narratives compare to other trajectory representations?}

 Table~\ref{tab:naive_caption_ss_ablation} shows an ablation on our behavior narrative representation.
-We compare against a screenshot-only baseline and a naive captioning baseline that captions each screenshot individually.
+We compare against a screenshot-only baseline, a trajectory summary baseline that summarizes the trajectory in 3-6 sentences, and a naive captioning baseline that captions each screenshot individually.
 We find that behavior narratives are an effective representation for \finalmethodshort, providing a 3.4\% improvement over the best baseline.
 This suggests that it is difficult to understand screenshots alone and that it is necessary to generate facts over transitions rather than individual states.